Aliases for ING3 Gene

 GeneCards Summary for ING3 Gene

-ING3 (Inhibitor Of Growth Family, Member 3) is a Protein Coding gene.
-Diseases associated with ING3 include squamous cell carcinoma, head and neck.
-Among its related pathways are RNA Polymerase I Promoter Opening and RNA Polymerase I Promoter Opening.
-GO annotations related to this gene include histone acetyltransferase activity and methylated histone binding.
+ING3 (Inhibitor Of Growth Family Member 3) is a Protein Coding gene.
+Diseases associated with ING3 include Squamous Cell Carcinoma, Head And Neck and Lateral Meningocele Syndrome.
+Among its related pathways are Chromatin organization.
+Gene Ontology (GO) annotations related to this gene include histone acetyltransferase activity and methylated histone binding.
 An important paralog of this gene is ING4.